 However, when your child hears a negative instruction, it leaves behind in your mind a negative image.
 Take this simple test.
 “Don’t think about a red elephant.”
 What did you see in your mind’s eye?
 A red elephant.

-What does your teenager’s brain remember after this argument?
+Your teen remembers what?
 You ask,”Why did you come home at 1:00 last night?”
 Your teen replies,”I don’t know I forgot what time it was.”
 Heatedly you counter, “That’s no excuse.
 I want an answer.”
 The reply, “I said I forgot.
 Get off my back.”
 You say, “Don’t talk back to me..”
 That shuts off communication.
 Your teenager thinks, “I can’t talk to my parents.”
 That’s why teens often refuse to talk to you, cuts off a conversation designed to help them, creates anger and makes you teenager afraid of you.

 Raise healthy, confident children